School

 Daily phonics lessons in Reception and Year 1

-• We teach phonics for 30 minutes a day.
-In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
+• We teach phonics for up to 30 minutes a day.
+In Reception, we build from 10-minute lessons, with additional daily oral blending games, to full-length lessons as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.

 • Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term.